PRINCE2 Change Control

 6. They may decide to prematurely close the project

-Okay, so let's summarize:
+Okay, so let’s summarize PRINCE2 change control:

 No matter how many projects you will work on in your professional life, every single one of them will be subject to some form of change, whether it’s your customer changing their mind or specification problems, or the outside world changing, change is inevitable.
+So it needs the application of a PRINCE2 change control system.

-change controlIn PRINCE2 all changes are treated as a type of project issue.
+In PRINCE2 all changes are treated as a type of project issue.
 Any issues that the potential to impact the project’s performance targets of time, cost, quality, scope, risk and benefits.

 The first important aspect to consider is the answer to the question “how will we know when a change is requested to what we currently have?”.
+The answer is to record the version details of each product, both management and specialist, once they had been signed off, and these are called a Baseline and these will feed into your PRINCE2 change control system.

 There is therefore a very close relationship between change control and configuration management, for this reason the change control administration normally takes place within your configuration management group.
 Within PRINCE2, configuration management is normally supplied from within Project Support.

-It is therefore important that all issues and changes that may affect the projects baselines, first identified, then assess, and either approve, rejected or deferred.
+It is therefore important that all issues and changes that may affect the projects PRINCE2 baselines, first identified, then assess, and either approve, rejected or deferred.

 Configuration management is the technical and administrative activity concerned with the creation, maintenance and controlled change of configuration throughout the life of a product (or item).